Digital EGA Four gas Assisted Tuning

-"Air / fuel ratio" wideband o2 sensor tuning
+"Air / fuel ratio" wideband o2 sensor and tuning to an air fuel ratio

-as used by other dyno companies that have a so-called "exhaust gas analyzer, aka an "O2 sensor"
+as used by other dyno companies that have a so-called "exhaust gas analyzer, but it's only an "O2 sensor"

 Digital systems 4 gas systems are not affected by leaded race fuels.